-After my educator certification, I decided to continue working primarily in the field of education and am very grateful to now work as a kindergarten teacher in a Waldorf kindergarten in Freiburg.
+After my educator certification, I decided to continue working primarily in the field of education and worked as a kindergarten teacher in a Waldorf kindergarten in Freiburg.
 However, it became clear to me during my certification that I would like to actively foster my passion for language.
-In this spirit I founded MorrisTranslations in the spring of 2017 and am thrilled to have this venue in which I can continue to utilize and draw energy from my linguistic joy.
+In this spirit I founded MorrisTranslations in the spring of 2017.

 In 2019, I left kindergarten with a heavy heart and returned to university, this time to become a high school teacher (English and philosophy/ethics).
 Currently halfway through my studies, I enjoy a daily balance between translation tasks and research assignments.